JingwenWen99/Vislocas/README.md

   > This folder stores the code files used to analyse, process and download the IHC data.
 + pathology
   > This folder stores the code files used to analyse, process and download the pathology data.
-+ GraphLoc
-  > This folder stores the code files used to analyse, process and download the GraphLoc benchmarking dataset.
-+ MSTLoc
-  > This folder stores the code files used to analyse, process and download the MSTLoc benchmarking dataset.
-+ laceDNN
-  > This folder stores the code files used to analyse, process and download the laceDNN benchmarking dataset.
 ### 2.3 data
 > Download and save the data annotation information to this folder.
 > All benchmark data has been deposited at Zenode (<https://doi.org/10.5281/zenodo.10632698>) [![DOI](<https://zenodo.org/badge/DOI/10.5281/zenodo.10632698.svg>)](<https://doi.org/10.5281/zenodo.10632698>)